collectd/collectd/CONTRIBUTING.md

 Thanks for taking the time to contribute to the [collectd project](https://collectd.org/)!
-This document tries to give some guidance to make the process of contributing to *collectd* as pleasant and possible.
+This document tries to give some guidance to make the process of contributing to *collectd* as pleasant as possible.

 ## Bug reports